The Way Your Co-op Board Functions

 Global: The Board’s sole official connection to the operational organization (the store), its achievements, and its conduct will be through the General Manager.

 4. Board Process Policies

 The Board determines its philosophy, its accountability, and specifics of its own job.

 D POLICIES: BOARD PROCESS

-Global: The purpose of the Board, on behalf of the Cooperative Member-owners, is to act as trustees of the Members’ ownership in the Cooperative, to ensure that the Cooperative accomplishes its Ends policies, and to ensure that the Cooperative does not fail to comply with Executive Limitations and Board-General Manager Relationship policies, in accordance with the principles set forth by the International Cooperative Alliance.
+Global: The purpose of the Board, on behalf of the co-op owners, is to act as trustees of the Members’ ownership in the Cooperative, to ensure that the Cooperative accomplishes its Ends policies, and to ensure that the Cooperative does not fail to comply with Executive Limitations and Board-General Manager Relationship policies, in accordance with the principles set forth by the International Cooperative Alliance.
 The Board will specify its expectations through written Ends Policies.

 You may download a copy of the complete current Board policies here, or request a paper copy at the Customer Service Desk in the store.